 She received both here MAT (1986) and PhD (1994) degrees from Georgetown University.
 She has been teaching ESL/EFL courses in Georgetown University's School of Continuing Studies' English Language Center (formerly the Center for Language Education and Development - CLED) since 2006.
 Dr. Lucas typically teaches advanced level classes – particularly those focusing on Reading/Writing/Research.
 In addition, she serves as the Program’s College Applications Advisor and works with students in the Intensive English Program on their graduate and undergraduate university applications.
 Since 2010, she has also taught a special preparatory course, "Communication Tools for Success", for students accepted to Georgetown's McDonough School of Business.

-Dr. Lucas has co-authored a grammar textbook for English language learners - Next Generation Grammar 4; it is a hybrid, blended course combining the traditional student book with an innovative online component for students and teachers.
+Dr. Lucas has co-authored a grammar textbook for English language learners - Next Generation Grammar 4, published by Pearson; it is a hybrid, blended course combining the traditional student book with an innovative online component for students and teachers.
 She has also worked with Oxford University Press on a variety of textbook projects and co-wrote the discussion board components for Oxford's Q Skills series.

 Before joining the EFL faculty at Georgetown in 2006, Dr. Lucas taught in the TESOL Teacher Training Program at American University, teaching graduate level courses in ESL methodology/materials design, second language acquisition, grammar teaching, and TESOL research.
 In 2006, she was recognized as a World Teacher Honoree for outstanding teaching by the TESOL International Association.